ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Assignment 3 DAA — Answers.md

 This can be done in 3 steps:
 1. perform an inorder traversal of the trees, which would give us the sorted order of the elements.
 O(n)
 2. merge the lists together, as we saw on mergesort, also O(n)
 3. build the rb tree from the sorted list. this is simple as pie, first take the middle as root, and recur on left and right subtrees, setting left or right child to the parent of the subtrees (return value).
-At the end, this algorithm will yield a tree where all nodes but the last ones can be marked as black, so, recolor if there are any issues there.
+4. At the end, this algorithm will yield a tree where all nodes but the last ones can be marked as black, so, recolor if there are any issues there.
+4. At the end, this algorithm will yield a tree where we can recolor.
+For the coloring strategy we can color even levels as black, and odd levels as red.
+If while coloring an even level we run out of nodes, we go back to the previous level, which is red, and iterate on all the neighbours (using the neighbour algorithm defined above) of this node's parent, coloring them black, and ensuring that black height was maintained.
+If we run out of nodes on an odd level, we just stop.
 ## Question 2
 ### Problem 1
 #### Question